muhammadn/firetail-go-lib/examples/http/README.md

 # Firetail OpenAPIv3 Prototype

-This prototype currently has a single `/health` endpoint, implemented as described by the OpenAPIv3 [app-spec.yaml](./app-spec.yaml).
+This is an example of a simple web server implemented using the `net/http` package, with a single `/health` endpoint as described by the included OpenAPIv3 [app-spec.yaml](./app-spec.yaml).